CodecoolGlobal/tech-interview-workbook-markveszelka/docs/advance_PHP/module_advanced_php.md

 #### What is Eloquent?
 What are the advantages, limitations?
 `Eloquent` is Laravel's implementation of the Active Record ORM pattern.
 It allows each database table to have a corresponding "Model" which is used to interact with that table.

+ `Active Record` pattern is a design pattern that maps database records to objects in the application.
+In this pattern, each database table has a corresponding model class, which represents a specific record in that table.
+These model classes contain methods for interacting with the database, such as retrieving, updating, creating, and deleting records.

 Advantages:

  - `Active Record Implementation`: Simplifies data manipulation.